 A lawyer can quit on you during a case, but it’s much more difficult for them to quit than for you to fire them.
 In most situations, they will need to get permission from the court to stop working on your case.
 They’ll also need a good reason to quit on you, such as your refusal to pay or that you committed a crime.

-If you’re in the middle of a case in Atlanta, GA, and are concerned that switching lawyers will hurt your chances of receiving compensation, we have good news for you.
-If you are displeased with your current lawyer’s communication skills, services, or lack of experience, finding a new attorney will most likely increase your chances of seeing a positive outcome.
+In fact, if you are displeased with your current lawyer’s communication skills, services, or lack of experience, finding a new attorney will most likely increase your chances of seeing a positive outcome.

 Now that you know what you don’t want or like in an attorney, you’ll be able to find a lawyer who truly works for you.
 Once you find a representative with the right work ethic, skill set, and track record, there’s an excellent chance they’ll recover a fair settlement from the insurance company that covers your medical bills and any other losses you’ve incurred.

+At John Foy & Associates, our Atlanta personal injury lawyers can provide the effective, client-focused representation you deserve.
 Our team has represented accident victims and other injured people in the state of Georgia for over 20 years.
 We’re confident that our extensive experience will allow us to recover compensation on your behalf.

 If you’re ready to switch lawyers in the middle of your case, the attorneys at our firm are the right choice.
+We can also handle a personal injury case from start to finish.
 Contact us today to schedule a free consultation with an attorney from our legal team and learn more about our services.

 404-400-4000 or complete a Free Case Evaluation form